LzOggar/LakkaTOR/README.md

 ## Built With

 * [Bash] : Bash is a Unix shell and command language written by Brian Fox for the GNU Project as a free software replacement for the Bourne shell.
 See "https://en.wikipedia.org/wiki/Bash_(Unix_shell).
-* [Lakka] : Lakka is a lightweight Linux distribution that transforms a small computer into a full blown retrogaming console..See "http://www.lakka.tv".
+* [Lakka] : Lakka is a lightweight Linux distribution that transforms a small computer into a full blown retrogaming console.
+See "http://www.lakka.tv".

 ## License